-lumin ali eti em Oitation and Data (and Jurisdiction has this?
-Citation and Date (code chapter or name of plan, date Authority (local, county, state, Responsible Person, (Yes/No) of enactment or plan adoption) federal) Department or Agency Agriculture Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Climate Action/ No - - - Resilience/Sustainability Plan How has or will this be integrated with the HMF P and how does this reduce risk ?
-Tourism Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk ?
-Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
-Other Yes Woodland Management Plan, multiple years Local Local municipalities and farmers How has or will this be integrated Farmers are required to have a W farmers must remove decaying, d /oodland Mar agement Plan, which promotes the health of fore RESPONSE/RECOVERY PLANN NING Emergency Operations Plan Yes Stillwater Township Emergency Operations Plan, June 2023 Local Office of Emergency Management How has or will this be integrated The Emergency Operations Plan recommendations to improve its c long-term recovery. aims to asses ss the Township's ability to resp ond to emergenc Continuity of Operations Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk ?
-I Substantial Damage Response Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk ?
-I Threat and Hazard No Identification and Risk Assessment NO - - - How has or will this be integrated with the HMF ? and how does this reduce risk? ?
-1 Post-Disaster Recovery Plan Yes Stillwater Township Local Office of Emergency 100 Emergency Operations Plan (ESF 14), June 2023 LUGAI Management How has or will this be integrated The Post-Disaster Recovery Plan to respond to emergency and iden events.
-The plan address both sh , a portion of ntifies recomr the Emergency Operations Plar nendations to improve its capac n, aims to assess
+lurisdiction Citation and Date (code Authority (local has this? chapter or name of plan, date county, state, Responsible Person, (Yes/No) of enactment or plan adoption) federal) Department or Agency Agriculture Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+Tourism Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+1 Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+Other Yes Woodland Management Plan, multiple years Local Local municipalities and farmers How has or will this be integrated Farmers are required to have a W farmers must remove decaying, d with the HMF /oodland Man ead, or disea P and how does this reduce risk agement Plan, which promotes sed trees.
+The actions from the ? the health of fore plan assist in ma ested areas by dictating naging the wildfire risk.
+RESPONSE/RECOVERY PLAN NING Emergency Operations Plan Yes Stillwater Township Emergency Operations Plan, June 2023 Local Office of Emergency Management How has or will this be integrated The Emergency Operations Plan recommendations to improve its o long-term recovery. with the HMF aims to asses capacity to pre P and how does this reduce risk? ss the Township's ability to respo epare and respond to future even ? ond to emergenc . nts.
+The plan add y and identifies Iress both short- and Continuity of Operations Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+Substantial Damage Response Plan No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
+Post-Disaster Recovery Plan Yes Stillwater Township Emergency Operations Plan (ESF 14), June 2023 Local Office of Emergency Management How has or will this be integrated The Post-Disaster Recovery Plan to respond to emergency and ide events.
+The plan address both sh with the HMF , a portion of ntifies recomr ort- and long- P and how does this reduce risk? the Emergency Operations Plan nendations to improve its capac term recovery. ? , aims to assess ity to prepare and the Township's ability I respond to future

 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Public Health Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Public Health Plan No - - - How has or will this be integrated with the HM P and how does this reduce risk ?
 Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?